 Details and updates on park operations will continue to be posted on our website www.nps.gov/guis and social media channels.
 Updates about NPS operations will be posted on www.nps.gov/coronavirus

-- The Pensacola Beach Visitor Information Center will open to the public on Monday, June 22.
+- The Pensacola Beach Visitor Information Center opened to the public on Monday, June 22.
 With the safety of staff and guests in mind, plexiglass guards have been installed at all front desks and increased cleaning protocols have been put in place.
 When visiting the information centers, guests should follow CDC guidelines and follow safe social distancing practices.
 Visitors are required to sanitize hands before entering the building with provided hand sanitizer outside of the entrance.
 If guests do not feel well, please refrain from entering.

 - Monday - Friday: 9 a.m.- 5 p.m.